ronakupadhyaya/SQL/Day1/Insert.md

 ![Insert 1](./insert1.png)

-There one thing to note.
+There is one thing to note.
 While I've listed the column names in the command, this is optional.
 It is only necessary if you wish to rearrange the values in the command or insert a subset of the fields.

 Let's look another example.